-Prerequisites: 11th grade status; if taking as a 1 semester English elective, must be taken concurrently with core grade-level course; if taken both semesters, counts as English 3 CP yearlong course.
+Prerequisites: 11th-grade status; counts as English 3 CP yearlong course.

-This course is a college preparatory study of rhetorical, analytical, argumentative and research-based reading and writing conducted through the Expository Reading and Writing Course curriculum (ERWC) outlined by the California State University System.
+This course is a college preparatory study of analytical, argumentative, and research-based reading and writing conducted through the Expository Reading and Writing Course curriculum (ERWC) outlined by the California State University System.
 Students will learn to annotate fictional and informational texts and identify and apply key components of language for each genre of writing.
-Students will also be exposed to a range of texts, including articles from credible news sources and contemporary literature.
+Students will also be exposed to a range of texts, including articles from credible news sources and non-fiction novels.
 Reading, writing and speaking skills in this course are structured to prepare students for the California Community Colleges and CA State University expectations.